 Mistake #7: Casting Your Pearls before Swine.
 Just so you know, I’m not calling your prospects swine.
 I’m just saying that most small business people spend way too much time with people who they think are prospects but who have absolutely no chance of ever buying something from them.
 In order to be a good prospect for you, the person needs to have the resources to buy from you and the authority to buy from you.
 Don’t spend a lot of time and effort building a reputation amongst people who aren’t in and will never be in your market.
 Find where your market gathers and build your reputation there.

 Mistake #8: Giving a Pitch Instead of Solving a Problem.
 Most people walk into a meeting with a prospect or start a call with a prospect with a pitch in mind.
-So, before the prospect even indentifies a problem or a need that she has, the pitch starts and we verbally jumps all over the person with features and benefits about how great our product is.
-Remember that a successful entrepreneur is a one who solves problems for clients and customers, so spend less time talking about yourself and ask more questions about the prospect.
+So, before the prospect even identifies a problem or a need that she has, the pitch starts and we verbally jump all over the person with features and benefits about how great our product is.
+Remember that a successful entrepreneur is one who solves problems for clients and customers, so spend less time talking about yourself and ask more questions about the prospect.

 Mistake #9: No Follow Up (Web Visitors and Leads).
-This used to be a big problem with face-to-face meetings where an entrepreneur collects a business card from a prospect and then just doesn’t do anything with it, but in the digital age, website visitor follow ups are way more valuable and rarely capitalized on effectively.
+This used to be a big problem with face-to-face meetings where an entrepreneur collects a business card from a prospect and then just doesn’t do anything with it, but in the digital age, website visitor follow-ups are way more valuable and rarely capitalized on effectively.
 For instance, if you look at most website statistics, you’ll see a number of “page views” which is just the number of pages on your website that people have looked at in a given month.
 This number is almost always a BIG number, but then if you compare it with the number of people who actually request information from or buy from you, the latter is microscopic in comparison.
 More often than not, the big difference in numbers comes because we don’t make it easy for people to request information from or contact us.

 Mistake #10: Slow Follow-Up.
 In face-to-face meetings, if you don’t follow up within 24 hours, your prospect will likely forget about most of your meeting because people are extremely busy.
 Website visitors are not as forgiving.
 If you don’t respond to them within a few minutes, they will forget about you.
 When we surf the internet looking for solutions to our problems, we want instant gratification.
 If we don’t get it, we just move on to the next site.
 Follow up quickly with your prospects, and you’ll increases sales dramatically.